-4. Economic Opportunities
+5. Economic Opportunities

-As part of the research undertaken for this report, the Queensland Department of Employment, Economic Development and Innovation (DEEDI) prepared a Scoping Brief on the Proposed Gilbert River Agricultural Precinct which included a market analysis and gross margin analysis.
+In 2009, the Queensland Department of Employment, Economic Development and Innovation (DEEDI) prepared a Scoping Brief on the Proposed Gilbert River Agricultural Precinct which included a market analysis and gross margin analysis.

 The Scoping Brief is based on an assumption generated from the Department of Environment and Resource Management (DERM), for a dam of 300,000ML capacity that would yield an average annual yield of 100,000ML.
-An economic assessment of a dam with a larger storage capacity was not included within the Scoping Brief.

 The current principal land use in the Gulf region is grazing of beef cattle.
-There is a small number of cropping developments occurring within the Etheridge Shire (Table 1).
+There is a number of cropping developments occurring within the Etheridge Shire (Table 1).
 These enterprises principally draw upon Gilbert River water.